-But if you’re looking for a knife that will last you a lifetime of camping and bushcraft adventures, it’s a worthy investment.
+But if you’re looking for a knife that will last you a lifetime of camping and bushcraft adventures, the Buschcrafter 162 is a worthy investment.

 Spyderco is a well-respected knife manufacturer with a full range of knives at different price points.

-The Tenacious Folding Knife is at the lower end in terms of price but retains Spyderco’s quality.
+The Tenacious Plain Edge folding camp kitchen knife is at the lower end in terms of price but retains Spyderco’s quality.